Chandlodiya railway station: Nearby stations

 Ambli road is the nearest railway station towards Viramgam Junction, whereas Sabarmati Junction is the nearest railway station towards Ahmedabad Junction.
 The other part of Chandlodiya railway station is Chandlodiya B on the Mehsana line.

 Chandlodiya B Railway station

-Its station code is CLDYB and is present at 1 km away from Chandlodiya railway station.
-It is present on Jaipur - Ahmedabad line and Viramgam - Khodiyar line.
-Here there are 2 platforms and 3 tracks are present.
-It joins trains from Saurashtra and Kutch towards Delhi, Rajasthan and Uttar Pradesh by saving time train by not going to Ahmedabad Junction or Sabarmati Junction.
-So train passing from here are as follow:
+The Chandlodiya B Cabin railway station, designated by the code CBCC, is located approximately 1 kilometer from the Chandlodiya railway station.
+Situated on the Jaipur-Ahmedabad and Viramgam-Khodiyar lines, this station features two platforms and three tracks.
+It is a strategic junction for trains traveling from Saurashtra and Kutch towards Delhi, Rajasthan, and Uttar Pradesh offering a time-saving route that bypasses both Ahmedabad Junction and Sabarmati Junction.
+Notable trains passing through this station include: